New Caledonia votes to stay in France; separatists boycott

 “We are reaching a new stage,” Macron said, calling for negotiations on new structures to handle health crises, boost the economy, improve women’s rights and protect the environment from climate change — a major concern in this island territory.

-The question put to people in the archipelago’s 307 voting stations was: “Do you want New Caledonia to gain full sovereignty and become independent?”
-Masks and social distancing measures were required.

-The campaign and voting day were unusually calm because of the boycott call.
+The campaign and voting day were unusually calm because of the boycott call, though the state deployed 1,750 police and security forces in case of unrest.

 Credit: Clotilde Richalet